kildem/pwa-workshop-docs/practice-step2.md

 ### Fixing single page application routing

 Our app is a classic SPA where a webserver (called "Serve" in our case) redirects to `index.html` all navigation requests without corresponding resources deployed.
-And then Javascript-based router (Angular's in our case) decides which component to load and render.
+And then Javascript-based router (by Angular in our case) decides which component to load and render.

-Open http://localhost:5000/about url - it works fine.
+Open <http://localhost:5000/about> url, it works fine.
 Now switch offline mode and reload the page.
-The direct url http://localhost:5000/about will not work while opening http://localhost:5000/ and picking "About" from menu works fine.
+The direct url <http://localhost:5000/about> will not work while opening <http://localhost:5000/> and picking "About" from the menu works fine.
 The issue is: Workbow knows nothing about `/about` url (and all other urls which we didn't list explicitly in the array of the resources to precache).
-What if we mimic the webserver behaviour and serve `index.html` for "unknown" urls and let the application router decide what to do?
+What if we mimic the webserver behavior and serve `index.html` for "unknown" urls and let the application router decide what to do?
 Luckily, there is a special method in Workbox to fix it.

 1) Update `service-worker.js`: